 Leaders, managers and supervisors may encounter people in challenging mental health situations at work, and it’s important they have the knowledge and tools needed to recognise the signs of mental health problems along with supporting individuals and leading a resilient team.
 Our Mental health awareness for managers course includes discussions on stress and helps to develop strategies for building supportive relationships and implementing stress management policies.
 It emphasises the benefits of trust, effective teamwork, conflict resolution, and a supportive work environment.

-- developing awareness of how to support themselves and others when faced with
+- developing awareness of how to support themselves and others when faced with difficult situations using a practical framework

 - managing stress and developing awareness of stress